vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 mentioned in K. K. V. (ou Ambika, sister of Śiva in Tai, S.: vrata), 151; salt forbidden in

-but wife of Siva in Tai, A, 185; this vrata 163; varying views why called Kausiki 1850.
+but wife of Śiva in Tai, A, 185; this vrata 163; varying views why called Kausiki 1850.

 of eminent writers about the Ambuvāci 260.